-Our plan considers a physician (M.D. or D.O.), nurse practitioner (N.P.), physician's assistant (P.A.) or health care professional who meets state requirements and is trained to give you basic medical care.
+Our plan considers the following types of providers to be PCPs: a physician (M.D. or D.O.), nurse practitioner (N.P.), physician's assistant (P.A.) or health care professional who meets state requirements and is trained to give you basic medical care.
 PCP's are licensed and credentialed and practice in one of the following specialties: